purplesyringa/site/blog/you-might-want-to-use-panics-for-error-handling/index.md

 <aside-inline-here />

-Sure, this benchmark only measures the happy path.
-But in realistic programs, the slowness of the error path is quickly offset by the increased speed of successful handling.

 This might not sound like a lot, but that's a *great* performance increase *just* from error handling.
-And this is a *universal* fix to a *global* problem.
+And this is a universal fix to a global problem.

 ### That includes you

-This optimization is applicable to almost every project, and you don't even have to *think* before applying it.
-It's literally this simple:
+To be clear, this benchmark only measures the success path.
+In realistic programs, the error path may be reached more often than the success path in some cases, so this is not a generic optimization.

+However, it is applicable in almost every project to some degree: for example, querying a database is almost always successful.
+Optimizing such paths is trivial with `#[iex]`:

 - Slap `#[iex]` onto all functions that return `Result`,
 - Whenever you need to match on a `Result` or apply a combinator, try to rewrite code without that, and if you can't, add `.into_result()`,
 - Occasionally replace `return e` with `return Ok(e?)` for... reasons.
-- Last but not least, measure performance.

 ### Afterword

 `#[iex]` is a very young project.
-It might not be the best solution for production code, and it would certainly be great if rustc could efficiently propagate errors without external crates.
+It might not be the best solution for production code, and it would certainly be great if rustc supported something like a `#[cold_err]` attribute to propagate errors by unwinding without external crates.

 But I think it's a move in the right direction.

 [The crate documentation](https://docs.rs/iex/latest/iex/) includes instructions on how to use `#[iex]` in your project.
-If you find this library useful, don't hesitate to tell me [on the issue tracker](https://github.com/iex-rs/iex/issues).
+If you find this library useful, please tell me [on the issue tracker](https://github.com/iex-rs/iex/issues).